 The analog output of the receiver is converted into a digital form by the analog to digital converter.
-The search unit performs spectrum analysis to determine frequency and amplitude.
-The spectrum analyser on commands from the ground, can analyze one of the three bands.
+The search unit performs spectrum analysis to determine frequency

 When a signal is detected, the central processor assigns that signal to a DRU.
 On commands from the central processor, the DRU performs signal acquisition and demodulation, and determines the Doppler frequency of the received signal.